LewisArdern/eslint-plugin-angularjs-security-rules/README.md

 These rules are to supplement the security issues documented in my talks at [OWASP London](https://www.slideshare.net/LewisArdern/owasp-london-so-you-thought-you-were-safe-using-angularjs-think-again) and [FluentConf](https://www.slideshare.net/LewisArdern/so-you-thought-you-were-safe-using-angularjs-think-again) around AngularJS Security.

+They are currently used as points of interest that would need to be investigate further, but in the upcoming releases they will be a lot more useful when developers write code.

 # Usage

 These rules can be used by downloading the [Config](https://github.com/LewisArdern/eslint-config-angular-security) which includes the installation settings.